cloudify-cosmo/getcloudify.org/guide/3.1/plugin-diamond.md

 {%endhighlight%}

 # Interfaces
-Two interfaces are involved in setting up a monitoring agent on a machine: `cloudify.interfaces.monitoring_agent` & `cloudify.interfaces.monitoring`.
+Two interfaces are involved in setting up a monitoring agent on a machine:

-`cloudify.interfaces.monitoring_agent` is the interface in charge of installing, starting stopping and uninstalling the agent.
+* `cloudify.interfaces.monitoring_agent` - The interface in charge of installing, starting stopping and uninstalling the agent.

-`cloudify.interfaces.monitoring` is the interface in charge of configuring the monitoring agent.
+* `cloudify.interfaces.monitoring` - The interface in charge of configuring the monitoring agent.

 The example above shows how the Diamond plugin maps to these interfaces.

 # Global config
-The Diamond agent has a number of configuration sections, some of them are global while other are relevant to specific components.
+The Diamond agent has a number of configuration sections, some of which are global while other are relevant to specific components.
-It is possible to pass [global config](https://github.com/BrightcoveOS/Diamond/blob/v3.5/conf/diamond.conf.example) setting via the `install` operation:
+It is possible to pass a [global config](https://github.com/BrightcoveOS/Diamond/blob/v3.5/conf/diamond.conf.example) setting via the `install` operation:
 {% highlight yaml %}
 interfaces:
   cloudify.interfaces.monitoring_agent: